'Tis the day for re-gifting – the presents that go straight up for sale online

 Why Boxing Day keeps booming

-While Trade Me has seen huge volumes of unwanted gifts in recent years, Bacon said the numbers don’t follow a neat pattern.
+Trade Me spokesperson Emma Bacon said that although the site has seen huge volumes of unwanted gifts in recent years, the numbers don’t follow a neat pattern.

 She said the ongoing cost-of-living pressures were likely a major driver.